Saturday, January 2, 2010

 Now you'll need to transfer to a large soup pot.
 Add any vegetables you like.

-• 4 stalks of celery, cut into large pieces (I didn't have any)
+• 4 stalks of celery, cut into large pieces (I didn't have any in these pics)

 • 2 12-oz bags of baby carrots (or 10-12 large carrots, peeled and sliced)